PhantomPilots/AutoFarming/GUI_README.md

 - **Final Boss**: Battle final bosses with different difficulty levels
 - **Tower Trials**: Complete tower trial challenges

-### Key Features

-- **Real-time Output**: See exactly what your farmer is doing as it happens
-- **Auto-scroll**: Terminal automatically scrolls to show the latest activity
-- **Smart Output Management**: Keeps the last 1000 lines to prevent memory issues
-- **Safe Process Control**: Proper shutdown handling to avoid crashes
-- **Error Display**: Shows errors clearly in both popup messages and terminal
-- **Window Management**: Automatically resizes your game window for best performance
-- **Image Support**: Each farmer has its own visual representation

 ### Requirements

 - **Python 3.10 or 3.11**: Download from Microsoft Store (recommended) or python.org